Professional Liability – Frequently Asked Questions

 Because professional liability policies cover a broad spectrum of individuals and companies, policy coverage and exclusions can vary greatly.
 Generally, professional liability policies cover judgments, settlements and the costs of defense for alleged or actual negligence.
-Most professional liability policies do not cover fraudulent or criminal acts, third party injuries or property damage.
+Most professional liability policies do not cover fraudulent or criminal acts, third-party injuries or property damage.
 When met with allegations of professional error, professionals and companies face high costs in litigation.
 Indeed, even frivolous suits by clients or third parties may cause undue expenses and burdens for professionals and companies alike.
 This burden increases when a professional liability insurer improperly declines coverage or provides negligent coverage.

 Professional liability disputes are governed by state law.
 California law imposes an implied duty of good faith and fair dealing (also known as insurance bad faith) on every insurance policy issued in the state, based on fundamental principles of fairness.

 Filing a claim is the first step to recovery under a liability policy.
 Although policies may define “claim” slightly differently, in general, a claim means a demand by the insured for money or services.
-A claim may be a request to cover the costs of or undertake defense of a third party claim, or pay a settlement.
+A claim may be a request to cover the costs of or undertake the defense of a third-party claim or pay a settlement.
 Although a policyholder need not use any “magic language” to denote a claim, courts have distinguished a claim as something greater than an inquiry or grievance, and less than the institution of a formal lawsuit.
 Policyholders should err on the side of caution when submitting a claim to their liability insurers by communicating the circumstances, and their expectations of coverage.

 Generally, “claims-made” liability policies limit coverage to liability from claims made within the policy period.
 Therefore, it is very important that policyholders provide notice of liability and/or file a claim with insurers as soon as possible and within the policy period, in a manner specified by the terms of the policies so as to ensure coverage.
 The California notice-prejudice rule prevents insurers from denying coverage based on the policyholder’s delay in notification, absent a showing of prejudice.